Efficient Group Lasso Regularized Rank Regression with Simulation-Based Tuning: Simulation-Based Tuning with Theoretical Guarantee

-is the dual norm of $\Psi(\cdot)$.
-Notably, the proposed $\lambda^*$ in \eqref{eq: opt_lambda} does not rely on any assumptions about the error distribution, as guaranteed by Lemma~\ref{lemma:pivotol}.
-In practice, we can compute $\lambda^*$ via Monte Carlo simulation, see Algorithm~\ref{alg:lambda_estimation}.
+Notably, the proposed $\lambda^*$ is distribution-free by Lemma~\ref{lemma:pivotol}.
+Moreover, it can be computed via Monte Carlo simulation (see Algorithm~\ref{alg:lambda_estimation}) with an overall computational complexity of $\mathcal O(Knp)$, where $K$ denotes the pre-specified number of Monte Carlo samples.

-\begin{remark} In Algorithm~\ref{alg:lambda_estimation}, the constant $c_0$ serves as a safety factor for the regularization parameter, whereas $\alpha_0$ specifies the confidence level for the error bound established in the next subsection.
-Their roles will be further clarified in Theorem \ref{th:consistency}.
+\begin{remark} In Algorithm~\ref{alg:lambda_estimation}, the constant $c_0$ serves as a safety factor for the regularization, whereas $\alpha_0$ specifies the confidence level for the established error bound, see Theorem \ref{th:consistency}.
 In practice, values such as $c_0 = 1.01$ and $\alpha_0 = 0.1$ are simple and effective choices. \end{remark}